 Picking out a name wasn't easy!
 We tried for THREE years to think of something... a name that was unique, that didn't look or sound like someone else's, and that was easy for us to remember!
 We struggled, and nothing seemed to fit..
-No name seemed to really get at the heart of our family, our animals, or our passion for our farm.
+No name seemed to really get at the heart of our family, our animals, or our passion for our growing goat herd.

 Then, one day as we were packing to move, I came upon a small piece of paper, and was about to throw it away, but decided to read it first instead.
 Upon this crumpled piece of paper was a story, author unknown at the time, about a child walking down the beach at dawn and throwing starfish back into the ocean.
 The story was called 'The Star Thrower':

 A man was walking on the beach one morning at dawn and noticed a boy who was reaching down, picking up a starfish and throwing it in the ocean.
 As he approached, he called out, “Hello!
 What are you doing?”
 The boy looked up and said, “I’m throwing starfish into the ocean”.
 “Why are you throwing starfish into the ocean?” asked the man.
 “The tide stranded them."

 "If I don’t throw them in the water before the sun comes up, they’ll die” came the answer.

 “Surely you realize that there are miles of beach, and thousands of starfish.
 You’ll never throw them all back, there are too many.
 You can’t possibly make a difference.”

 The boy listened politely, then picked up another starfish.
 As he threw it back into the sea, he said, “It made a difference for that one.”